wwylele/chocopy-rs/DESIGN.md

 #### Prototype objects

 For each type with name `C` (including all primitive types), the global symbol `C.$proto` points to a _prototype_ object of that class.
 All objects of type `C` also has its `$proto` attribute pointed to this prototype object.
-Prototype objects in chocopy-rs serve a combined purpose of two things in the implementation guide: the type tag and the dispatch table.
-Note that the original purpose of prototype described in the implementation guide is **not** included in the prototype here.
+Prototype objects in chocopy-rs share two purposes with prototype objects in the reference implementation: the type tag and the dispatch table.
+The third purpose of prototype objects in the reference implementation, object initial values, is **not** included in the prototype here.
 Please refer the next section _Constructors_ for this.

 A prototype object starts with a 4-byte signed integer `$size` that describes the memory layout of objects of type `C`.
 When it is a positive number, it is the object size without the object header.
 When it is a negative number, it indicates `C` is an array-like type and the value without the sign is the size of one element.